OSU men's basketball: Newcomers shine in season-opening win

 “We knew that’s what we were going to get from him.
 That’s something that we really targeted with recruiting,” Tinkle said.
 “As he moves forward, he’s a guy that can score the ball a little bit too.
 We love his hustle, his effort and his physicality.”

-The coach said California has become one of the more physical teams in the Pac-12 under second-year coach Mark Fox, and Tinkle didn’t like the way his team was manhandled by the Golden Bears in two games last year, which the teams split.
+The coach said California has become one of the more physical teams in the Pac-12 under second-year coach Mark Fox, and Tinkle didn’t like the way his team was manhandled by the Golden Bears in two games, which the teams split, last year.

 But with Andela and returners Roman Silva and Tucker down low, “We feel like we could be a more physical presence as a group inside that we’ve been,” Tinkle said.